reup-distribution/cljs-rest/README.md

 ### Ajax Options

-Options are accepted from an `:opts` keword argument.
+Options are accepted from an `:opts` keyword argument.
 Refer to [cljs-http](https://github.com/r0man/cljs-http) for options documentation.

 Usage: